Pineridge Snowmobile Club Inc.

 I would also like to extend a special thank you to all landowners for allowing our trails to cross your land, without you this sport would not be possible.
 I ask that all snowmobilers respect the land they ride on and stay between the stakes.
 Last year was a challenge for snowmobile clubs with the introduction of Bill 100.
 Through the efforts of our OFSC and other organizations, some of the wording in this bill was clarified, to ensure the property rights of all landowners.
 If any landowner still has any concerns about Bill 100, or any other snowmobile trail issue, please feel free to contact any Pineridge club director.

 Our club and trails wouldn’t exist if not for our volunteers and our groomer operators.
 Thank you to the Pineridge Snowmobile Club volunteers, for all your time spent supporting the club.
 The club is always looking for more volunteers, so if you are interested or know someone that may be, please contact myself or a director.

-Once again this year the OFSC offers the on-line purchase early order of trail permits until midnight, November 1, 2015.
+This year the OFSC is selling permits online only.
+The best deal for the third year in a row, is the early order until midnight, November 1, 2016.
 Go to www.ofsc.on.ca to buy your permit.
-Also great once again, the success of the early order discount has allowed the OFSC to keep the permit price the same as last year.
 The early discount price before November 1st is $180 + $7.50 admin. charge.
-After November 1st there is still a discount price of $210 until December 1st and then the permit is at the regular price of $260.
 Make sure to click the club of choice, as the Pineridge Snowmobile Club, so that the funds get distributed back to your club.

 Remember if you’re going to ride, get a trail permit.
 And make sure your riding friends have a permit as well.
 The revenue from those permits is the only way we’re going to be able to keep great trails to ride on.